dustinpfister/blog_posts/_posts/js-math-round.md

 <!-- more -->

-## 1 - Math round, Math ceil, and Math floor
+## 1 - The basics of rounding with Math round, Math ceil, and Math floor

+When it comes to starting out with rounding numbers in javaScript there are of course the methods to work with in the Math object.

+### 1.1 - Basic rounding

 So the native methods for rounding are simple enough to use, if you have been working with javaScript for a fair amount of time chances are you are using them all ready.
 So with that said there is not much to write about them, just choose one that is the best fit, pass in the number you want to round, and the desired result id returned.